HackYourFutureBelgium/coach-handbook/README.md

 * [... homework coach?](#homework-coaches)
 * [... review coach?](#review-coaches)

-> Head on over to [Awesome HYF](https://awesome.hackyourfuture.be/teaching) for teaching tips & tricks.
+> Head on over to [the Teach GitBook](https://teach.hackyourfuture.be) for teaching tips & tricks.

 ---